 At the heart of Jesus' experiences he knew that the word of God to him was one of love.
 He experienced a corresponding movement of love in his spirit and he understood God as the one who loved him (his 'Abba').
 Jesus showed this in the way he treated others as sacred and drew them into the communion of love which he experienced.

-This is confirmed by the experience of Jesus' disciples.
-They experienced this especially in the way Jesus continued to trust and to love throughout his ordeal on the cross.
-Even the centurion was impressed: 'When the centurion, who stood facing him, saw the way Jesus died, he said, "Truly this man was God's Son!"
-(Mark 15:39).
+Jesus' disciples experienced this especially in the way Jesus continued to trust and to love throughout his ordeal on the cross.
+Even the centurion was impressed: 'When the centurion, who stood facing him, saw the way Jesus died, he said, "Truly this man was God's Son!"'(Mark 15:39).